 Between these two price tags, there is a wide choice of tours such as a five island speedboat tour that costs €90 or a half-day all-inclusive trip to Brač and Solta islands for €70.
 Some boat tour rates include food and drink.

-How long are Split boat tours?
+How long do Split boat tours last?

 There are lots of different options from short-duration trips such as a 40-minute adrenalin-fuelled jet boat tour to three-day sojourns that include island stops with overnight accommodation.
 You can also pick up tours of 2-hour, 5-hour, 9-hour and 10-hour durations.

-Where do boat tours leave from?
+Where do boat trips from Split leave from?